ronen-agranat/f2f-server/README.md

 #### Create distribution bundle and deploy

+Run the following script to deploy:

+        ./bin/deploy.sh

+Which does the following:

         mkdir deploy # Only needed once

         npm install # Only needed if packages change nest build
         npm prune --production